Table of Contents

 - Causes of Elephantiasis Filariasis

 Filariasis is a disease caused by the filarial worm Wuchereria.
 The filarial worm is a type of pathogenic helminth.
 Hence filariasis is classified as a parasitic disease.
 The disease is spread by the bite of mosquitoes.
 The symptoms of the disease are swelling of legs and genitals.

 Filariasis is a parasitic disease caused by a roundworm of the family Filarioidea.
 The filarial worms are transmitted and spread by blood-feeding black flies and mosquitoes.
-Upon entering the body, the larvae of the worm accumulate in an organ of the body and multiply where they cause the chronic inflammation of that organ.
-Depending on the infecting parasite there are two different kinds of filariasis that affect different parts of the body.
+Upon entering the body, the larvae of the worm accumulate in an organ of the body and multiply where they cause chronic inflammation of that organ.
+Depending upon the infecting parasite, there are two different kinds of filariasis that affect different parts of the body.

 Types of Filariasis

 Following are the different types of filariasis elephantiasis:

 It is caused by the Wuchereria bancrofti worms, Brugia malayi and Brugia timori.
 These worms affect the lymphatic system, especially the lymph nodes.
 Chronic cases of lymphatic filariasis lead to the disease Elephantiasis.

 It is caused by the Loa loa worm which burrows itself in the subcutaneous fat layer right under the skin.
 These worms are responsible for river blindness.

 Filariasis Elephantiasis Symptoms

 - Damaged lymph system resulting in an impaired immune system.